-Unable to Contact DHCP Server appears when you try to lease, release or renew a IP Address.
-This error means that your NIC cannot speak with the DHCP Server in order to obtain new lease to retrieve a new IP Address that it can use.
+Unable to Contact DHCP Server appears when you try to lease, release or renew an IP Address.
+This error means that your NIC cannot speak with the DHCP Server in order to obtain a new lease to retrieve a new IP Address that it can use.

 What is a DHCP Server

 DHCP or Dynamic Host Configuration Protocol is a network protocol used for assigning IP Addresses automatically.